tylerlum/IsaacLab/docs/source/deployment/docker.rst

 * To install Docker Compose, please follow the instructions for your operating system on the `docker compose`_ page.
 * Follow the post-installation steps for Docker on the `post-installation steps`_ page.
 These steps allow you to run Docker without using ``sudo``.
-* To build and run GPU-accelerated containers, you also need install the `NVIDIA Container Toolkit`_.
+* To build and run GPU-accelerated containers, you also need to install the `NVIDIA Container Toolkit`_.
   Please follow the instructions on the `Container Toolkit website`_ for installation steps.

 .. note::